 Flows#

-A flow is an object used for storing the execution flow of a data pipeline.
-It is comprised of multiple stages with each stage defining how data is handled in that part of the execution flow.
+A flow is an object used to store the execution flow of a data pipeline.
+It is composed of multiple stages, with each stage defining how data is handled at that part of the execution flow.

 The SDK provides the following functionality to interact with streaming flows: